kubiGamer6000/messenger-spam-bot/README.md

 # Messenger Spam Bot

-A spam bot using Facebook Chat API
+A Facbook Messenger spam bot using Node.js with the Facebook Chat API

 ## Installation